-Employee and his/her immediate supervisor.

-- B. If the training session is cancelled, the Employee will be allowed to return to his/her base to complete his/her shift or request paid time off for the remainder of the day. - C. If a training that is not during the Employee's normally picked shift is cancelled, the Employee shall not suffer loss of pay.
+- A. When possible, training will be scheduled to minimally impact swing and graveyard Employees.
+Efforts will be made to conduct training on all shifts.
+If training is off the Employee's normally picked shift, flexible schedules will be allowed by mutual agreement of the Employee and his/her immediate supervisor. - B. If the training session is cancelled, the Employee will be required to return to his/her base to complete his/her shift or request paid time off for the remainder of the day. - C. If a training that is not during the Employee's normally picked shift is cancelled, the Employee shall not suffer loss of pay.